dhermes/bezier/DEVELOPMENT.rst

    >   docs \
    >   docs/build/doctest

-The images in the `Curve-Curve Intersection`_ document and and this document are generated as part of the functional tests:
+The images in the `Curve-Curve Intersection`_ document and this document are generated as part of the functional tests:

 .. code-block:: console